UniversalDependencies/UD_Korean-KSL/README.md

 # Acknowledgements

-We acknowledge the original data contributors: (1) the Kyung Hee dataset (credit to Jungyeul Park and Jung Hee Lee; note that its sentences are not used for further annotation); (2) the KoLLA dataset (credit to Markus Dickinson, Ross Israel, and Sun-Hee Lee); and (3) the argumentative essays (credit to Boo Kyung Jung).
+We acknowledge the original data contributors: (1) the Kyung Hee dataset (credit to Jungyeul Park and Jung Hee Lee; note that its sentences are not used for further annotation); (2) the KoLLA dataset (credit to Markus Dickinson, Ross Israel, and Sun-Hee Lee); and (3) the argumentative essays (credit to Boo Kyung Jung and Jeong Eun Shin).

 # References